darik88/YandexMarketSearch/Readme.md

-What does this code do?

 NOTE: the default browser is Chrome.
 Any other browser is not tested.
+No WebDrivers required.
+WebDriverManager downloads WebDriver for you.

+What does this code do?

 1. Launch the default browser and maximize the window
 2. Open yandex.ru